 Spicy.
 Hot pepper sensations, often called spicy flavors, are often in rubs because they add excitement, but go easy, not everyone likes it as hot as you do.
 Black pepper is common, so are ground hot peppers such as cayenne or chipotle.
 Ginger, horseradish, and mustard powder also fit in this category.
 Click here to read more about chiles.

 Salt penetrates, so the amount we apply depends on the weight of the meat.
-All the rest are huge molecules that rarely go beyond 1/8" deep.
-Spices and herbs are a surface treatment just like sauces so the amount we apply depends on the per square inches of surface.
+All the other ingredients in a rub are huge molecules that rarely go beyond the pores and cracks in the surface, not more than 1/8″ deep.
+So spices and herbs are a surface treatment just like sauces so the amount we apply depends on the per square inches of surface.

 Adding spices in advance does little to benefit the meat below the surface because they cannot penetrate.
 Read more about why rubs and marinades don’t penetrate in my article on marinating.

-(4) Some people are on salt restricted diets, although when you do the math, the salt used in preparing meat, up to 1/2 teaspoon of kosher salt per pound, is way below your limit.
+- Some people are on salt restricted diets, although when you do the math, the salt used in preparing meat, up to 1/2 teaspoon of Morton’s kosher salt per pound, is way below your limit.

 You can add the salt at the same time as the spices.
 No harm, no foul.
 It will still penetrate, maybe not as deep, but it will travel when it gets wet and warm.
 But if you can get it on in advance, you give it a head start.
 Injecting is also a good idea.
 You should consider injecting thick meats, especially beef brisket and turkey breast (if they are not already injected).

-I know almost all commercial rubs have salt in them.
+Almost all commercial rubs have salt in them.
 Sometimes half the blend is salt.
-That's because salt is cheap and rubs are expensive.
-The more salt, the more the profit.
-Besides, most rub manufacturers haven't figured out the science and if they took the salt out they would be so expensive people wouldn't buy them.
-All the more reason to make your own rubs starting with my recipes.
+That’s because having salt ans spices in one jar is convenient.
+Besides, most rub manufacturers haven’t figured out the science and if they took the salt out they would be so expensive people wouldn’t buy them.

 Keeping the salt in one hand and the rub in the other gives you a lot more freedom and control.
 Remember, you can always add salt, but you can’t take it away.